CapnBry/HeaterMeter/README.txt

 hmcore.h/STEINHART - The Steinhart-Hart coefficients used in the probe calculations for pit/food1/food2 (first item) and ambient (second item). hmcore.h/CSV_DELIMITER - The delimiter used in the CSV data sent by the /csv URL and serial updastes.

-Wireless parameters are stored in heatermeter.pde.
+WiShield Wireless parameters are stored in wishieldconf.h.

 == Supported URLS ==
 Both Serial and Web